Home » You don’t need to be a mechanic to check your car’s fluids — here’s how

 How to check it: Look for the reservoir labeled “Power Steering” and it will have level marks.
 Many newer cars have electric power steering and don’t use fluid.

 When to change it: Rarely needed unless it’s dirty or low.
-Check your owner’s manual.
+Check your owner’s manual for car-specific details.

 windshield washer reservoir